twr14152/Ansible/README.md

 This respository is simply a collection of ansible playbooks I've put together over the years.

+04/04/2023 -
+Created folder 2023/
+- Just getting familiar with the most recent version of ansible after some time away.
+- Plan familiarizing myself with the changes by creating reference playbooks in section 2023/examples

 Respository log:
 - This is the most recent/relavent update:
   - https://github.com/twr14152/Ansible/tree/master/POC